TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/routines.rst.txt

 "kchargem" assigns partial charges to the atoms according to the Merck Molecular Force Field (MMFF)

+**KCHGFLX Subroutine**

+"kchgflx" assigns a force constant and ideal bond length to each bond in the structure and processes any new or changed parameter values

 **KCHGTRN Subroutine**

 "kchgtrn" assigns charge magnitude and damping parameters for